 Network Systems Engineering Technology

-The Network Systems Engineering Technology program also offers three industry-level certificates.
+The Network Systems Engineering Technology program also offers two industry-level certificates.
 These certificates can be completed in a standalone environment or as a part of the AS degree track.
 Each certificate focuses on a specific skill set used within the network LAN environment.